julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P01_IntroR_Data_SolvingODE.md

 # It is important to be "data aware"

-- Using R, it is really easy to grab data from the web, e.g., from Open Data sources
+- Using R (or Python), it is really easy to grab data from the web, e.g., from Open Data sources
 - More and more locations have an open data policy
 - As a modeller, you do not need to have data everywhere, but you should be aware of the context
 - If you want your work to have an impact, for instance in public health, you cannot be completely disconnected from reality